The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 4. One-Arm Dumbbell Lying Triceps Extension

-The One-arm lying dumbbell tricep extension is one of the best tricep exercises you can do because it stretches the muscle and allows for a full range of motion during the movement.
+The one-arm lying dumbbell tricep extension is one of the best tricep exercises you can do because it stretches the muscles and allows for a full range of motion during the movement.

-- Without moving your upper arm, bend at the elbow to bring the dumbbell down to the side of your head.
+- Bend your elbow to bring the dumbbell down to the side of your head.

 - Exhale as you extend your elbow and push the dumbbell back up to the starting position.

-- Complete as many reps as desired, then repeat with the left arm.
+- Complete 8โ10 reps, then repeat with the left arm.

 5. Incline Dumbbell Tricep Extension

-If you are looking to get bigger and stronger tricep, then the incline dumbbell tricep extension is what you need to add to your tricep workout routine.
+If you want to get a bigger and stronger tricep, then the incline dumbbell tricep extension is what you need to add to your tricep workout routine.

 It can be used by both those looking to build bigger triceps and those looking to increase their tricep strength.

-The benefit of doing extension movements is that you can get a deeper stretch in the muscle to hopefully activate more muscle fibers.
+The benefit of doing it is getting a deeper stretch in the muscle to activate more muscle fibers hopefully.

 - Grab a dumbbell in each hand and lie against an incline bench, face up, with your feet firmly planted on the floor.